 Semester long exchange programs can range between $4000 and $20,000, depending on destination choice and personal budgets.

 The University offers a range of scholarships to students taking part in overseas study.
 Unless you have already received guaranteed funding, you’ll be automatically considered when you apply for exchange.
 You'll be advised of your scholarship offer when you’re nominated for exchange.

 You should check with your nominated host university to see if there are scholarships available through their university too.

 If you're applying to semester exchange or short-term programs you will automatically be considered for a Vice Chancellor’s Global Mobility Scholarship worth up to $2000.
 This scholarship is allocated on the basis of academic merit (WAM) and/or exchange destination.
-Students are not eligible if they receive another travelling scholarship or grant.
+Students are not eligible if they receive another University-funded travelling scholarship or grant.

 You will receive $2000 if you are accepted into the semester exchange program.
-You can choose from one of our four Super Exchange Partners:
+You can choose from one of our Super Exchange Partners: